⚡ Emergency? Call 911 · DV Hotline: 1-800-799-7233 · Sexual Assault: 1-800-656-4673

 Lock your privacy settings

 Keep social media accounts private.
-Never post your real-time location — this tells strangers when you'll be alone.
+Never post your real-time location.

 🥤